What’s the Deal with Wire Services?

 Business Wire is about as well-respected as PR Newswire while slightly less expensive.
 Like PR Newswire, they charge for photo distribution and have different rates for different distributions.
 National distribution can run you maybe 25% less than PR Newswire.
 Recommended for mid- to large-sized companies or publicly traded companies.

-Marketwire hits the sweet spot of distribution breadth while not being quite so expensive.
-Rates are about 50% less than the top two.
-Marketwire is a good choice for companies seeking wider distribution but without the budget for the top two.
+GlobeNewswire hits the sweet spot of distribution breadth while not being quite so expensive.
+Rates are about 50% less than the top two, starting at $180 for the first 400 words and $35 for each additional 100 words, for digital/online distribution.
+A good fit for most company needs.

 CHEAP: PRWEB